AlPha0ne1/Note/Javascript/SQL JAVASCRIPT.md

 ![image](https://github.com/user-attachments/assets/9d9cd5bd-9dcf-4eea-81eb-d167e96e6014)

-7. To finish creating the 'Pop' playlist, add another query that will select the title of all the songs from the 'Pop' artists.
+7. (By using IN) To finish creating the 'Pop' playlist, add another query that will select the title of all the songs from the 'Pop' artists.
 It should use IN on a nested subquery that's based on your previous query.

 ```
 CREATE TABLE artists (